jbequ5/SAGE-Enigma-Subnet/README.md

 # Enigma Machine – Agentic Miner Starter Kit for SN63

-**The easiest way to build a winning miner for Enigma.**
-Anyone can post capital and an “impossible” problem.
-Miners compete to solve it in ≤4 hours on a single H200 GPU.
+**The easiest way to build a winning miner for Enigma** — the decentralized innovation engine where anyone posts capital and “impossible” problems, and miners compete to solve them in ≤4 hours on a single H100 GPU.

 **Powered by Arbos + 8 proven agentic patterns.**
-Everything is **100% optional**.
-You control everything.
+Everything is **100% optional** and miner-customizable.
+No black boxes.
+No forced settings.

-### Two Modes – Choose What Works for You
+### Two Modes – Your Choice
-- **Optimal Mode** → Use the team’s recommended settings (best for beginners)
+- **Optimal Mode** → One-click team-curated best stack (great for beginners)
-- **Self-Built Mode** → Full control: turn features on/off and tune everything
+- **Self-Built Mode** → Full control — tune or disable anything (where top miners create their edge)

 ---

-### Quickstart (Takes 5 Minutes)
+### Quickstart (5 minutes)

 ```bash
 git clone https://github.com/YOUR-USERNAME/enigma-machine.git